Skip to main content

 For a step-by-step walkthrough, see Building Subscription Revenue on a Marketplace Without Billing Gaps.

-Treat your app billing lifecycle as an internal control model, not as a Shopify-defined state machine from this evidence set.
-The grounded material supports authenticated GraphQL Admin API use and subscription lifecycle handling, but it does not define a complete canonical app-billing state list or transition logic for you.
+Treat your app billing lifecycle as an internal control model, not as a Shopify-defined state machine.
+The GraphQL Admin API supports authenticated subscription lifecycle handling, but does not define a complete canonical app-billing state list or transition logic for you.

 Set a deterministic mapping from each internal billing label to: